readdle/app-store-receipt-verification/README.md

 However, the bridge to `App Store Server API` is implemented as well, so it's possible to go event further and extend receipt data using API.

 <sub>* Zero-dependencies means that this library doesn't rely on any third-party library.
-Ath the same time this library relies on such an essential PHP extensions as `json`, `openssl` and either `bcmath` or `gmp`</sub>
+At the same time this library relies on such an essential PHP extensions as `json` and `openssl`</sub>

 # Installation